atulmishra-one/chikitshak/README.md

 # Chikitshak
- Django application for booking appointment with the doctor
+ Django application for booking appointment with the doctor, with live queue management.